Soulmatters/soulmatters-Design/content/pages/_terms.md

 Within 30 calendar days from date of order.
 If the Client is not satisfied with our services, he can send a request at our Contact page and ask his money back.
 We check if the Client accomplish the conditions for refund

 The Client can't receive his money back for: fees of the domain registration, hosting services.
-We do not refund if have been delays from Client in putting all the neccessary data/materials for website construction or from other causes which is out of our control.
-Refund is not possible if our client requests a service which doesn't exist in our agreement.
+We do not refund if have been delays from Client in putting all the neccessary data/materials for website construction or from other cause which is out of our control.
+Refund is not possible if our client requests an estra service which doesn't exist in our agreement.
 Also, once the website is ready, the Client can't request money back!

 CLOSING AGREEMENT